Indonesian Air Force: Optimum Essential Force (2024–present)

 During Indo Defense Expo 2025, Indonesia signed a memorandum of understanding with TAI for 48 TF Kaan aircraft valued at $10 billion.
 Indonesia signed a purchase contract for the TF Kaan on 26 July.

+The first three Dassault Rafales were delivered on 23 January 2026.
+Another three would be delivered in April 2026.

 Organization

 The Indonesian Air Force is structured into the following in accordance with Presidential decree No. 84/2025: